Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 1

-Main applicant receives a D visa
+Main applicant receives the type D visa

 Standard LA application process